-Summary of the penetration testing executed by the evaluator is as follows.
+A summary of the penetration testing performed by the evaluator is as follows.

-(a) Vulnerability of concern
+(a) Vulnerability of Concern

-The evaluator investigates potential vulnerability based on the submitted evidential materials and publicly-available information, and identified vulnerabilities as follows that needed penetration testing.
+The evaluator investigated potential vulnerabilities based on the submitted evidential materials and publicly-available information, and identified vulnerabilities that needed penetration testing as follows.

-- 1. The assets protected by the TOE and the OS may be accessed without authorization via Telnet or FTP communications. - 2.
-The TOE may be accessed from an unintended network port interface or the assets protected by the TOE may be leaked by sending unauthorized data to an open port. - 3.
+- 1. The assets protected by the TOE and the OS may be accessed without authorisation via Telnet or FTP communications. - 2.
+The TOE may be accessed from an unintended network port interface, or the assets protected by the TOE may be leaked by sending unauthorised data to an open port. - 3.
 The security functions may be bypassed by using interfaces whose use is not usually assumed or by accessing interfaces in unexpected ways. - 4.
 More information than necessary may be output from interfaces, ending up leaking confidential information. - 5.
 The security functions may be bypassed by unexpected timings of user operations or exceptional cases. - 6.
 The security functions may be bypassed if there is vulnerability in dealing with passwords in the identification and authentication function. - 7.
 The security functions may be bypassed if there is vulnerability in SSL implementation. - 8.
 The security functions may be bypassed by entering unexpected values such as those above or below the range, or invalid. - 9.
 An MFD without a TOE may leak the assets protected by the TOE when several MFDs process a job in collaboration. - 10.
 The security functions may be bypassed by physically tampering the memory or the boards inside. - 11.
-The security functions may be bypassed if there is vulnerability in accesses from the client via the Web. - 12.
-The security functions may be bypassed by executing several functions at the same time.
+The security functions may be bypassed if there is vulnerability in accesses from the client via the Web.